NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ```
 *[src/server/model/envExample.py](../src/server/model/envExample.py)*

 As we can see it create a new field and new run queue of agents.
 After this it will use list of succesful agents from the previous iteration to create copies of them until we reach the needed amount of agents.
-Then it creates random mutations among their Neural Networks and places new agents in random places arond the map.
+Then it creates random mutations among their Neural Networks and places new agents in random places around the map.
 Finally it returns ready environment so it can be used in our model.

 ## Creating Model
 Now let's create a simple model for the environment.
-This is the simplest part, as we just need to conenct framework with an environment.
+This is the simplest part, as we just need to connect framework with an environment.
 First, we need to create a run function, in which all our code will be executed.
 Also we need to import our configuration class.
 Also, all our data will be stored in a dictionary, so it can be later formatted into JSON and displayed on a web client:

 ```python
 # Preset for custom models